 These changes took effect from 1 July 2019 for reporting from 1 July 2020.

-Attribution Managed Investment Trusts

-The Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016 was enacted on 5 May 2016 and introduced a new tax system for managed investment trusts (MITs).
-The new rules applied from 1 July 2016.
-The rules are intended to reduce complexity, increase certainty and minimise compliance costs for MITs and their investors.
-The AIIR contains the reporting requirements for Attribution MITs’ beneficiaries and members.

 Corporate Collective Investment Vehicles

 The Corporate Collective Investment Vehicle Framework and Other Measures Act 2022 establishes the regulatory and tax frameworks for corporate collective investment vehicles (CCIVs), a new entity type in Australia, from 1 July 2022.
 An attribution CCIV sub-fund trust will generally be treated as an AMIT for tax purposes.
 References to an AMIT in this document include an attribution CCIV sub-fund trust.

-Reporting on transactions about shares and units in unit trusts for the 2017-18 year onwards.

-Division 396 of Schedule 1 to the TAA 1953, details a new reporting regime requiring third parties to report on transactions about shares or units in unit trusts.

-The law will improve the pre-filling of tax returns, making tax time simpler for taxpayers by increasing the information reported to the Commissioner of Taxation by a range of third parties.
-Third party reporters include ASIC, market participants (i.e brokers), share registries, listed companies and trustees (i.e. custodians and unit fund managers).
-ASIC commenced reporting from 1 July 2016 with the other reporters capturing data for reporting from 1 July 2017 to be reported after 30 June 2018.

-This formal reporting regime for transactions that include the disposal of shares and units will improve the pre-filling of tax returns and improve the client experience.
-Capital gains tax schedules can be more accurately pre-filled – simplifying tax time for taxpayers by improving our digital services.
+Build to rent development tax incentives

+Treasury Laws Amendment (Responsible Buy Now Pay Later and Other Measures) Act 2024 introduced the build to rent (BTR) development tax incentives.
+These incentives give owners and investors in eligible BTR developments access to:

+an accelerated deduction of 4% for capital works relating to BTR developments

+a concessional final withholding tax rate of 15% on eligible fund payments (amounts referrable to rental income and capital gains from the BTR development).

+To access these incentives the owner must first notify their choice to opt in their eligible BTR development as an active BTR development by lodging the required notification form with the ATO

+While accessing the incentives, the development must continue to meet the BTR eligibility criteria.

 Financial Claims Scheme

 The purpose of the Financial Claims Scheme (FCS) is to protect depositors of authorised deposit-taking institutions (banks, building societies and credit unions) and policyholders of general insurance companies from potential loss due to the failure of these institutions.
 The Australian Prudential Regulation Authority is responsible for the administration of the FCS.